Sustainable3DCities/sim_meta/2_sim_out_linked_to_wallsurfaces/1_creating_texture_appearances_for_wallsurfaces/1_irregular_point_grid/Readme.md

 ## Workflow overview

-- **Database setup:** A SQL-script creates a database user and configures the necessary access permissions.
+- **Database setup:** An SQL-script creates a database user and configures access rights.
-- **Parameter calculation:** A Python script calculates the 3D Affine transformation parameters from simulation points on a regular grid corresponding to a building wall surface.
+- **Parameter calculation:** A Python script calculates the 3D Affine transformation parameters based on the vertex points of the target building wall surface.
-- **Rasterization & appearance settings (colouring):** A SQL script uses these parameters to convert the 3D points and wall geometry into rasters, applying RGB colour intervals to represent different simulation value ranges.
+- **Interpolation & rasterization:** An SQL script uses these parameters to convert the wall and 3D points into rasters.
+Because the grid is irregular, it uses Inverse Distance Weighting (IDW) interpolation to fill gaps and applies RGB colour-coding intervals to represent different simulation value ranges.
-- **Texture mapping:** A final SQL scriot saves the coloured rasters as textures in the 3DCityDB database and links them to their corresponding building wall surfaces.
+- **Texture mapping:** A final SQL script saves the coloured raster as a texture in the 3DCityDB database and links it to its corresponding building wall surface.